ramonborges15/nestjs-api-scaffold/README.md

     ```bash
       npm install
     ```
+6. If this is your first time running the project, run the following command to create database
+    ```bash
+      npm run db
+    ```
-6. If this is your first time running the project, access the `/enviroments` folder and run the following command to create database tables and execute scripts
+7. If this is your first time running the project, access the `/enviroments` folder and run the following command to create database tables and execute scripts
     ```bash
       npm run dev:run
     ```